FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # soil_height(x, y)

 Given an X and Y coordinate, returns a best-effort estimate of the Z axis height of the soil.
-This function requires at least 3 soil height measurments.
+This function requires at least 3 soil height measurements.
 When there are less than 3 measurements available, it will return the SOIL HEIGHT setting from the device settings page.

 ```lua
 x = 10